-A yield statement is used to define generators in Python.
-The yield statement suspends execution of a function and sends a value back to the caller, while saving state and later resuming meaning the whole generator itself can still be resumed after the return value is obtained.
+Difference Between yield and return in Python: A yield statement is used to define generators in Python.
+The yield statement suspends execution of a function.
+Then sends a value back to the caller while saving state.
+The whole generator itself can still be resumed after the return value is obtained.

 A return statement ends the execution of the function and sends a value back to the caller.
 Without it, your function returns nothing.